vippsas/vipps-recurring-api/vipps-recurring-api.md

 To create a charge use the [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint] endpoint.

-Also see check [orderId recommendations](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/orderid) before creating charges.
+Also see check [Recommendations for `reference` and `orderId`](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/orderid) before creating charges.

 For agreements of type `variable`, also see [Recurring agreements with variable amount](#create-charge).